webscreens/site-initiated-mirroring/explainer.md

 let connection = null;

 const request = new PresentationRequest([{
+  // A special string to indicate mirroring instead of a presentation receiver
-  // Mirroring URL, the exact URL TBD.
+  // URL, the exact string TBD.
-  url: 'about:self',
+  url: '_self',
   captureLatency: 'low',
   audioPlayback: 'remote',
 }]);